 Kielb invited comments on five functional areas of the client/agency relationship: Innovation, Access to Top Management, Multi-partner Integration, Performance Evaluation and Compensation.
 While several of the panelists spoke from a large enterprise point of view, take-aways from the conference could be applied easily by a company of any size.

-“Innovation is critical to business success but only when it drives customer value”, noted Delta’s Parise.
+, noted Delta’s Parise.
 Several panelists commented on how they foster ingenuity among their agency partners by encouraging them to think more about business creation than advertising.
 One example of this type of innovative thinking was shared by Rollin’s Glover who talked about his agency’s help in developing a mobile application for use in the field by sales inspectors.
 Kielb noted the importance of instilling a spirit of partnership in the relationship as one way to drive creativity and innovation.
 She pointed to a quote by Jane Bedford, founder of The Bedford Group, who once said, ‘Great advertising can only be developed in the absence of fear.’

 Kielb also led the panelists in a discussion about facilitating Access to those on the Executive Leadership team as that closeness to the decision makers drives great partnerships and experimentation.
 Fifth Third Bank’s Hendrix, whose “curious bank” campaign has been noted for its creativity, said that it is with “enlightened self-interest” that he has facilitated a relationship between his agency Leo Burnett and Fifth Third’s senior leadership.
 “Clients get the work they deserve.
 It has been said that Agencies should be co-creators of great business ideas, not just new creative”, he noted